WDI-SEA/temperature-converter-dom/readme.md

 * Fork and clone this repository

 ## Requirements
-* Create a single page using HTML/CSS that contains an input field and a submit button
+* Create a single page using HTML/CSS that contains an input field and a submit button (button 1)
-* Additionally, add a clear button
+* Additionally, add a clear button (button 2)
-* When the submit button is pressed, convert the inputted temperature from F to C using the appropriate conversion formula (may need to Google it)
+* When the submit button is pressed, convert the inputted temperature from F to C using the appropriate conversion formula (F * (5/9) + 32 = C)

 ## User Experience